Cyclones Game Preview: vs. Wheeling

 Sunday Afternoon Recap: The Cincinnati Cyclones (25-10-6-0) earned their 25th win of the season on Sunday afternoon, taking down the Rapid City Rush, 3-1.
 Forwards Jesse Schultz, Cody Milan, and Nate Mitton scored the goals for Cincinnati.
 The Cyclones outshot the Rush, 23-22, with goaltender Michael Houser stopping 21 in the win.

-Last Friday Night Recap: The Cincinnati Cyclones (23-10-6-0) dropped a 4-1 decision to the Ft.
-Wayne Komets on Friday night.
-Defenseman Justin Baudry scored the lone goal for the Cyclones, who limit the opposition to under 28 shots for the 11th consecutive game.
-The Cyclones dominated the shot totals on Friday night, outshooting Ft.
-Wayne, 36-12, on the evening, including 16-6 in the second, and 14-2 in the third.
-Cincinnati goaltender Michael Houser stopped eight shots in defeat.
+Previewing Wheeling: The Nailers remain in fifth place in the ECHL's Central Division, three points back of the Indy Fuel who are in fourth.
+They have dropped seven of their last eight games, following last night's 3-2 overtime loss to the Cyclones.
+The Nailers have been struggling to find the offense as of late, having been outscored, 36-15, in their last eight outings, including 35-11 in their seven losses during that stretch.
+They are led offensively by forward Yushiroh Hirano, who has accounted for 10 goals and a team-leading 19 assists through 38 games.
+He is followed by forwards Cam Brown (10g, 18a) and team-goals leader Brandon Hawkins (14g, 10a) who round out the top three.
+In goal, Jordan Ruby leads all active netminders with a 3.22 goals-against average and a .902 save percentage, to go along with a 4-6-3-0 record.

-Previewing Wheeling: The Nailers enter the weekend in fifth place in the ECHL's Central Division, three points back of the Indy Fuel who are in fourth.
-They have dropped six of their last seven games, and are coming off a 4-1 loss at the hands of the Indy Fuel on Saturday night.
-The Nailers have been struggling to find the offense as of late, having been outscored, 33-13, in their last seven outings, including 32-9 in their six losses during that stretch.
-They are led offensively by forward Yushiroh Hirano, who has accounted for 10 goals and a team-leading 18 assists through 37 games.
-He is followed by forwards Cam Brown (9g, 17a) and team-goals leader Brandon Hawkins (13g, 10a) who round out the top three.
-In goal, Jordan Ruby leads all active netminders with a 3.26 goals-against average and a .900 save percentage, to go along with a 4-6-2-0 record.
+Inside the Series: This is the sixth meeting of the season between Cincinnati and Wheeling, with the Cyclones holding 3-1-1-0 edge though the first five games of the 10-game season series.

-Inside the Series: This is the fifth meeting of the season between Cincinnati and Wheeling, with the Cyclones holding 2-1-1-0 edge though the first four games of the 10-game season series.
-Starting with Friday's contest, four of the final six games will be played in Wheeling.
+Next Game Preview: Cincinnati returns home on Wednesday night to take on the Orlando Solar Bears, in the beginning of a three-game homestand for the 'Clones.
+This will be the lone meeting of the season between Cincinnati and Orlando, and the first matchup since the 2017-18 season.

-Next Game Preview: Cincinnati and Wheeling conclude their two-game weekend series on Saturday night in Wheeling.
-Face-off is scheduled for 7:05pm ET.
+Comeback Kids: Friday's 3-2 overtime win over the Wheeling Nailers marked Cincinnati's 12th come-from-behind win of the season, and the fourth time that the Cyclones have overcome a 2-0 deficit to win a game.
+Friday's win also improved Cincinnati's record in one-goal games to 13-3-6-0.

 Schmidt Claimed off Waivers: The Cyclones have claimed defenseman Connor Schmidt off of waivers from the Kalamazoo Wings.
 The Flat Rock, MI, native has appeared in 13 games for Kalamazoo this season, dishing out a pair of assists in the process.
 He split last season between the Toledo Walleye and the Huntsville Havoc of the Southern Professional Hockey League (SPHL), accounting for 11 goals and six assists in 43 combined games between the two teams.
 He began his pro career in 2017-18, skating in 26 games for the ECHL's Tulsa Oilers and recording five assists.
 Prior to turning pro, the 26-year-old played collegiately for Utica College in 2016-17, following stints at Arizona State University and Ferris State University.
 Overall in 93 collegiate games, Schmidt totaled five goals and 17 assists, along with 131 minutes in penalties.

 Scoresheet Staples: Forwards Jesse Schultz and Brady Vail have found themselves on the scoresheet more often than not in recent games.
-Schultz is riding a six-game point streak, accounting for four goals and five assists in that time, while Vail has points in five straight and in 15 of his last 17 games overall, amassing four goals and 15 assists in that span.
+Schultz saw his six-game point streak snapped in Friday's 3-2 overtime win over the Wheeling Nailers, accounting for four goals and five assists in that time, while Vail has points in 15 of his last 18 games overall, amassing four goals and 15 assists in that span.

-PK Climbing: The Cyclones penalty kill has risen to sixth in the ECHL, having successfully killed off 85.2% (132/155) of oppositional power plays.
-Cincinnati has killed off 37-of-40 opponent power plays in 2020, and have allowed five power play goals on their last 51 shorthanded chances overall
+PK Climbing: The Cyclones penalty kill has risen to sixth in the ECHL, having successfully killed off 85.4% (135/158) of oppositional power plays.
+Cincinnati has killed off 40-of-43 opponent power plays in 2020, and have allowed five power play goals on their last 54 shorthanded chances overall.

-Strong D: Cincinnati is second in the ECHL with 2.51 goals allowed per game, and pace the League with 25.78 shots against per 60 minutes.
-The Cyclones have allowed 27 shots or fewer in 13-straight games.
-The Cyclones have allowed two or fewer goals in 16 of their last 25 games, and have given up more than three on just nine occasions.
-They are 24-4-4-0 this season when allowing three or fewer goals.
+Strong D: Cincinnati is second in the ECHL with 2.50 goals allowed per game, and pace the League with 25.69 shots against per 60 minutes.
+They are the only team in the ECHL averaging under 27 shots against per game, and the Cyclones have allowed 27 shots or fewer in 14-straight games.
+The Cyclones have allowed two or fewer goals in 17 of their last 26 games, and have given up more than three on just nine occasions.
+They are 25-4-4-0 this season when allowing three or fewer goals.

 Milestone Night: December 13 was the 1,000th professional hockey game for Cyclones forward Jesse Schultz .
 The 37-year-old had a big game, dishing out four assists in a 5-2 win over the Kalamazoo Wings.
 Schultz recently recorded his 900th professional point, and currently sits at 358 goals and 564 assists across 1,012 games, in a career that has seen him spend time in North America in the ECHL, American Hockey League (AHL), and Central Hockey League (CHL), and he also skated in a pair of games for the Vancouver Canucks of the National Hockey League (NHL).
 He has also seen time overseas in Denmark, England, Germany, Hungary, Italy, Slovakia, and Sweden.